ksharma8rrc/CSharp-Programming/README.md

-# ADEV-2008 HOW TO USE THSE CODES?
+# ADEV-2008 HOW TO USE THESE CODES?

 Welcome ADEV-2008.
 Please use this git lib to get started with coding.